Werner J. Blau

-Werner J. Blau is a Chair of Physics and Advanced Materials at Trinity College Dublin and AMBER Center.
-He is Honorary Professor in the Chemistry Department of East China University of Science and Technology; Visiting Honorary Professor, Northwest University, Xi’an, China; and was Honoured Professor and China National High-end Foreign Expert at SIOM, Chinese Academy of Science.
+Werner J. Blau was born in Regensberg, Germany in 1954.
+He was the Chair of Physics and Advanced Materials at Trinity College Dublin and AMBER Center.
+He is a Fellow Emeritus at Trinity College Dublin; Honorary Professor in the Chemistry Department of East China University of Science and Technology; Visiting Honorary Professor, Northwest University, Xi’an, China; and was Honoured Professor and China National High-end Foreign Expert at SIOM, Chinese Academy of Science.

+Education

+He received his Diploma in Physics and Music (equivalent to M.Sc.) from University of Regensberg in 1979.
+Following from this, he continued onto a PhD in laser and ultra fast spectroscopy under the supervision of Prof A Penzkofer.